 - Firefox 2.0 or above, Safari 2.0 or above

 - Android and Apple smartphones and tablets can access most Moodle course materials via their built-in browsers.
 No special Moodle app is needed.

 Infopeople is committed to providing online learning that is accessible to the widest possible audience, regardless of technology or ability.
 Online sessions are presented via Zoom with live captioning provided via Otter.
-Closed captions are provided for archived recordings of online sessions.
+Closed captions are provided for archived recordings of online sessions and webinars.
 Persons needing accommodations or assistance with the accessibility of course materials are encouraged to contact [email protected].